scipy-lectures/scientific-python-lectures/guide/index.rst

 How to contribute ?
 ===================

-* If you spot typos, unclear or clumsy wording in the lecture notes, please help to improve them.
+* If you spot typos, unclear or clumsy wording in the lectures, please help to improve them.
 Simple text editing can be done by `editing files in your GitHub fork
   <https://help.github.com/articles/editing-files-in-your-repository/>`_ of
-  the lecture notes.
-On every html page of the lecture notes, an **edit** button on the top right links to the editable source of the page (you still need to create a fork of the project).
+  the lectures.
+On every html page of the lectures, an **edit** button on the top right links to the editable source of the page (you still need to create a fork of the project).
 Edit the source and choose "Create a new branch for this commit and start a pull request".